sudorook/colorific.vim/README.md

 let g:airline_theme='colorific'
 ```

-Note that if vim is invoked as root, colorific needs to be loaded in
+Note that if Vim is invoked as root, colorific needs to be loaded in
 /root/.vimrc.